reiver/logjam/DOCUMENTATION.md

 ### Code Documentation

-In this file I will be explainign the code of **logjam**, I will try to use simple language explain the usage and code working and why it's writen the way its written.
+In this file I will be explaining the code of **logjam**, I will try to use simple language and explain the usage, working & why code is writen the way its written.

 ---